 Does your business deal with the personal data of prospects in the European Economic Area (EEA)?
 Are you looking to acquire General Data Protection Regulations GDPR compliance?
-Your search for a comprehensive GDPR training course to help your business become and remain compliant ends here.
+Your search for GDPR training courses to help your business become and remain compliant ends here.

 The responsibility to be compliant vests not just on GDPR compliance & technology teams but also on every employee in the organization.